 2020 Scottish Primary Schools Competition

-We are working in partnership with RZSS Edinburgh Zoo, where the prizegiving will be held.
+Kites have been made and flown all over the world for thousands of years, and are very popular in China.
 The aim of the competition is to inspire the creativity of Scottish primary school pupils and to encourage them to learn more about Scotland and China.
 Entries should explore ideas about Scotland and China through the design for a kite.
+We are working in partnership with RZSS Edinburgh Zoo, where the prize-giving will be held.

 Competition entries may be in any of the following forms:

 3. Craftwork (for example an actual kite);

 6. Video/media/film (no more than 10 minutes long);

 We welcome entries from individuals or groups in Primary 5, Primary 6 and Primary 7.